jez/blog/_posts/2022-03-17-tenum-pro-con.md

 # author_url:
 ---

-One feature that Sorbet doesn't have[^yet][^but-actually] but gets requested frequently is support for literal string and symbol types.
+One feature that Sorbet doesn't have[^yet] but gets requested frequently is support for literal string and symbol types.
 Something like `T.any(:left, :right)`, which is a type that allows either the symbol literal `:left` or `:right`, but no other `Symbol`s much less other types of values.
 The closest that Sorbet has to this right now is typed enums:

 [^yet]:
-  Yet.
+    {^} Yet.
 The biggest limitation is just that Sorbet's approach to type inference is designed to run fast and be simple to understand, sometimes sacrificing power.

-[^but-actually]:
     ... but actually Sorbet already has these types internally 😅 It's just that it doesn't have syntax for people to write them in type annotations.
 And lo, it's [because they're buggy], but for the things where Sorbet needs to use them internally we can intentionally work around the known bugs, so it hasn't been worth the pain to fix.

 ```ruby